DaveyPlugers/cmp-project-collaboration/README.md

 # CMP-project3
 ## N-body simulation of galaxy merger
-This is the public repository for the code of N-body simulation of galaxy merger, which can be use to analyse the following quantities of 2 dimensional Ising model:
+This is the public repository for the code of N-body simulation of galaxy merger.
+This code can set initial positions and velocities of galaxy(contained disk and bulge) following a Kuzmin's disk potential and a Hernquist's bulge potential.
+The acceleration for each time step is calculated by using octree method and using leap frog algorithm to update the position and velocity for each particles.
+This can be use to analyse the following quantities of one single galaxy:
 - Mean magnetization plot of system
 - Spin alignment plot of system
 - Correlation time of system